 A vacuum box in the acceptance bore of each side of the septum will connect from the collimator box to the HRS vacuum pipe.
-This vessel will be made of 1/4" aluminum, with aluminum flanges for each connection.
-The cross-sectional vertical and horizontal dimensions of this box will allow acceptance of the tracks as showin in Fig. 5.
-A keep-out zone defined in CAD will be provided by the experiment to help map this more efficiently.
+This vessel will be made of 1/4" non-magnetic stainless steel.
+The cross-sectional vertical and horizontal dimensions of this box will allow acceptance of the tracks as show in in Fig. 5.
+A keep-out zone is defined in CAD to help guide design and visualization.